Kuan-Wei-Tseng/ArtNV/README.md

 This is the official implementation of "Artistic Style Novel View Synthesis Based on A Single Image" (CVPR 2022 Workshop).
 The code will be available in **mid June**, 2022.

 ## Installation
-Our codes are tested on the following environemnt:
+Our codes are tested on the following environment:
 * Python=3.8
 * PyTorch=1.8.0
 * PyTorch3D = 0.6.2